Cozumel City Guide

 Quick facts

-• Home to the Mesoamerican Barrier Reef, the world's second-largest coral reef system, famously championed by Jacques Cousteau.
+• Home to the Mesoamerican Barrier Reef, the second-largest coral reef system globally.

-• Ancient Maya women once traveled by canoe from the mainland to visit the island's shrines to Ixchel, goddess of fertility.
+• Mayan women historically traveled to the island to honor Ixchel, the goddess of fertility.

-• The shallow, turquoise waters of El Cielo are world-renowned for their dense population of giant starfish.
+• The shallow waters of El Cielo are naturally populated by thousands of starfish.

 🏛️